nozoinho/aspnet-movies-manager/README.md

 MovieCatalog is a secure and modern **full-stack web application** built with **ASP.NET Core MVC**, **MongoDB**, and **JWT Authentication**.
 It allows users to register, log in, and manage their personal movie collection with full CRUD functionality.

-This project highlights professional backend engineering practices, authentication workflows, and clean architecture—suitable for showcasing in a software engineering portfolio.

 ---

 ## 🚀 Features